 Also, be aware that if you see another car teleporting, this may actually be an indication that you are experiencing connection problems.
 If you see another car teleporting, you should ask other drivers if they see either of you teleporting.

-Incidents should be reported by using the Incident Report Tool, provide any video evidence which helps out the mods to quickly assess the situation and be as objective as possible.
-Drivers can see archived incident reports and decisions taken on incidents in the Incidents Worksheet.
+All incidents should be reported, this is done via the results tab of the relevant event, provide any video evidence which helps out the mods to quickly assess the situation and be as objective as possible.
 Anyone has the right to file an appeal if they feel they were penalized wrongfully up to a week after the incident was reported.

 Drivers are only entitled to report an incident they are involved in..